Dylante5/Stacked-and-Synced-CIS4914-Project/README.md

 ## License

-Third-party packages used in this project retain their respective licenses, which can be found in the project’s **`package-lock.json`** files.
+Third-party packages used in this project retain their respective licenses, which can be found in the project’s **`package-lock.json`** files in the web and api directories.